pyeve/eve/_sources/quickstart.txt

     MONGO_PASSWORD = 'user'
     MONGO_DBNAME = 'apitest'

-Due to MongoDB *lazyness*, we don't really need to create the collections in database.
+Due to MongoDB *laziness*, we don't really need to create the collections in database.
 Actually, we don't even need to create the database: GET requests on an empty/non-existant DB will be served correctly (200 OK with an empty collection); DELETE/PATCH will receive appropriate responses (404 Not